airlift/drift/README.md

 scribe.log(Arrays.asList(new LogEntry("category", "message")));
 ```

-See [Drift Codec](drift-codec) for more information on annotating Thrift types, and [Drift Client]
+See [Drift Codec](drift-codec) for more information on annotating Thrift types,
-(drift-client) for more information on Thrift client usage.
+and [Drift Client](drift-client) for more information on Thrift client usage.